Best Time to Drink Green Tea

 Your skin is your largest organ - one that requires plenty of care and attention.
 Studies have long suggested that Green Tea has a positive influence on your “outside.”

 This, of course, is why it is important to know the best time to drink Green Tea for glowing skin.
 And the answer, for the most, is whenever you like - indeed the more, the better.

 Topical application, too, might go a long way to maintaining a healthy, vibrant and youthful look.

 A 2000 report published in the Journal of the American Medical Association of Dermatology showed that it protects against swelling, sun damage and even ageing.

 Another study conducted in 2016 established its effectiveness against acne.
 It’s a win on all fronts, then, for Green Tea and skin.

 What is the Best Time of the Year to Drink Green Tea?

 Different types of Tea are the product of different seasons.
 Green Tea, generally speaking, is a spring and summer choice because this is when the best leaves are harvested.

 However, you can again enjoy it whenever you like when you buy from The Kent and Sussex Tea and Coffee Company.
-We take pride in packing every Loose Tea, Tisane and Coffee fresh to order, thus ensuring quality and consistency.
+We take pride in packing every Loose Leaf Tea, Tisane and Coffee fresh to order, thus ensuring quality and consistency.

 Why not find out for yourself today?
 Our Kent-based factory stocks a wide range of Green Tea types, all of which will, undoubtedly, support your health and wellbeing.